Split-quaternion: Properties

 q = w + xi + yj + zk, is q^{∗} = w − xi − yj − zk.
-In term of matrices, the conjugate is the cofactor matrix obtained by exchanging the diagonal entries and changing of sign the two other entries.
+In term of matrices, the conjugate is the cofactor matrix obtained by exchanging the diagonal entries and changing the sign of the other two entries.

 The product of a split-quaternion with its conjugate is the isotropic quadratic form:

 which is called the norm of the split-quaternion or the determinant of the associated matrix.

 The real part of a split-quaternion q = w + xi + yj + zk is w = (q^{∗} + q)/2.
 It equals the trace of associated matrix.

 The norm of a product of two split-quaternions is the product of their norms.
 Equivalently, the determinant of a product of matrices is the product of their determinants.

-This means that split-quaternions and 2×2 matrices form a composition algebra.
+This property means that split-quaternions form a composition algebra.
 As there are nonzero split-quaternions having a zero norm, split-quaternions form a "split composition algebra" – hence their name.

 A split-quaternion with a nonzero norm has a multiplicative inverse, namely q^{∗}/N(q).
-In terms of matrix, this is Cramer rule that asserts that a matrix is invertible if and only its determinant is nonzero, and, in this case, the inverse of the matrix is the quotient of the cofactor matrix by the determinant.
+In terms of matrices, this is equivalent to the Cramer rule that asserts that a matrix is invertible if and only its determinant is nonzero, and, in this case, the inverse of the matrix is the quotient of the cofactor matrix by the determinant.